PNNL-Comp-Mass-Spec/Step-Field-CCS/README.md

 ```

 ## Demo
-You can test this package with a sample data.
+You can test this package with a subset of standards from the PNNL CCS DB found at https://panomics.pnnl.gov/metabolites/

 ## How to run
 ```bash